THINK BRICK AWARDS 2019

 Applicants doing the full course over 2 days must have a minimum of twelve (12) months’ work experience in the Brick Cleaning industry.

 A portfolio of evidence must be submitted including employment history.

 You must have a Unique Student Identifier (USI).
 Visit http://www.usi.gov.au/Pages/default.aspx

 Brick cleaners who achieve accreditation will be listed on Think Brick's website.
-A list of the Accredited Brick Cleaners is available on http://www.thinkbrick.com.au/accredited-brick-cleaners.
+A list of NSW Accredited Brick Cleaners is available on http://www.thinkbrick.com.au/accredited-brick-cleaners.

-Brick manufacturers in NSW who are current members of Think Brick Australia will provide a warranty in relation to brick cleaning performed by accredited brick cleaners on the following conditions:
+Brick manufacturers who are current members of Think Brick Australia will provide a warranty in relation to brick cleaning performed by accredited brick cleaners on the following conditions:

 1) The party with the warranty issue should not contact either Think Brick Australia or the brick manufacturer unless the relevant cleaner has been given an opportunity to rectify the problem;

-2) Only current members of Think Brick Australia in NSW warrant the work by an accredited cleaner for bricks and only in respect to bricks manufactured by that member.
+2) Only current members of Think Brick Australia warrant the work by an accredited cleaner for bricks and only in respect to bricks manufactured by that member.